1. General Questions

 3. confirmation of the validity of the accreditation for the specific accreditation activity (e.g. testing or calibration laboratory, inspection or certification body).

-Clients of the CAB can also integrate the digital attestation of conformity into their own automated process chain without media discontinuity.
+Customers of the CAB can also integrate the digital attestation of conformity into their own automated process chain without media discontinuity.
 This leads to cost-reducing improvements of efficiency.

 How does the digital accreditation symbol relate to the established graphic accreditation symbol?